cuddlywhiskers/Dash-Invoice-Manager/README.md

 # Dash Invoice Management App
 Demo built to create an [invoice management app](https://invoice-management-demo.herokuapp.com/) with built-in analytics for SMEs.

-This app is currently only running on local machines with pre-built SQL databases, there are future plans to develop cloud-based database that allows users to store invoice details on cloud platforms.
+This app is currently only running on local machines with pre-built SQL databases, there are future plans to integrate cloud-based database that allows users to store invoice details on cloud databases.

 ## Usage